thomas-k-cameron/my-mbo-analysis-book/src/extra-research/result.md

 | --------------------------------- | --------------------------------- |
 | lower than 94.82 (5.25% or above) | greater than 95.045 (5% or lower) |

-It *feels* like both positions are solid.
+It *feels* like both positions offer solid trading opportunities.
 You can lose money when SOFR goes outside 5% ~ 5.25% range, but this is the most predicted range.
 Unless the fed is trying to surprise the market, we should be able to turn a profit or at least not-lose money.
 I would've opened a position with covered put if broker allowed me too.

 I think you can properly figure out if these positions are going to be profitable or not once you figure out the diviation between SOFR and fed target rate.